-To compare the dynamical evolution of blocks originating near the eastern edge of the ocean basins (denoted as "East", near the windward side of mountains and the high-pressure maxima of stationary waves) against blocks originating elsewhere (denoted as "Other"), blocks are sorted by their centroid location during their first time step.
-These regions are outlined in Table 1 and shown in Fig. 1.
-The East region spans $30-65^{\circ}$ N for $90^{\circ}$ of longitude upstream, inclusive of the mountain center.
-For the TwoMtn configuration, "East" and "Other" refer to two regions within the zonally larger ocean basin (which we refer to as the "wide basin"), whereas blocks originating within the zonally smaller ocean basin are denoted as being from the "short basin".
+To compare the dynamical evolution of blocks originating near the eastern edge of the ocean basins (denoted as "East", near the windward side of mountains and the high-pressure maxima of stationary waves) against blocks originating elsewhere (denoted as "Other"), blocks are sorted by their centroid location during their first timestep.
+These regions are outlined in Table 1 and shown in Figure 1.
+The East region spans 30°-65° N for 90 degrees of longitude upstream and inclusive of the mountain center.
+For the TwoMtn configuration, "East" and "Other" refer to two regions within the zonally larger ocean basin (which we refer to as the "Wide Basin"), whereas blocks originating within the zonally smaller ocean basin are denoted as from the "Short Basin".